Squamous cell carcinoma

 - Sunscreens should not be used as an alternative to clothing and shade, rather they offer additional protection.
 No sunscreen will provide 100% protection.

-Treatment of areas of scaly sun damage (actinic keratosis and Bowen’s disease) may reduce your risk of an SCC.
+Treatment of areas of scaly sun damage (actinic keratosis and Bowen disease) may reduce your risk of an SCC.
+There is some evidence to show that nicotinamide taken by mouth may reduce the formation of actinic keratoses.
+Your specialist will have more information about this.

 Vitamin D advice